 A big part of title tag optimization is simply standing out from the other SERP snippets.
 And that’s where special characters come in, as you can see in the examples below:

-- Look at the titles in the ads
+09 - Look at the Titles In the Paid Ads

 If there are ads displaying alongside the organic search results, take note of the titles in those ads.